Having chemoradiotherapy for mouth and oropharyngeal cancer

 Having treatment

 You have radiotherapy from an external machine as a daily treatment, five days a week for several weeks.
-You lie under a large machine to have radiotherapy.
+You wear your mask and lie under a large machine during your treatment.
+Each session of your treatment usually takes about 15 minutes.

 Smoking